 I sound like a broken record, but I love Target, Etsy and flea markets for wood accessories.
 Flea markets are probably the best places to get a bargain.

-- Vintage wood box from Target for $21 – I can’t believe this box comes from Target.
+- Vintage drawer from Etsy – I can’t believe this box comes from Target.

 Candles for fall